 Canine Umbilical Cords

 A belly button is a scar that was created by the umbilical cord.
 When puppies are born, they are connected to the mother’s placenta.
 As I mentioned above, the mother will remove the umbilical cord from her pup, by chewing through it.
+You should never remove puppies umbilical cord!

 After the removal, the puppy has a small umbilical cord stump on their belly for about a week, which is similar to human babies.
 Once it disappears, all that is left is a small, light-colored scar.

-Where Is A Dog’s Belly Button?
+Where Is My Dog’s Belly Button?

 For medium and short-haired dogs, you can see the scar where the umbilical cord was connected to the pup.
 The image above shows it is just above the base of the ribs.